patrick rohr.photojournalist

 Zimbabwe.

 People with HIV and Aids in Zimbabwe can get free treatment at the Ruedi Lüthy Foundation's Newlands Clinic in Harare.
-During several stays in Zimbabwe, I visited many patients of the clinic.
+I've visited the clinic and its patients several times for the last ten years.
+In 2024, the clinic celebrated its 20th anniversary.
+Here you can see the pictures I shot for the anniversary magazine.

 Office: Patrick Rohr Kommunikation GmbHGiessereistrasse 5, 8005 Zürich, Switzerland+41 44 361 04 04MailInstaFacebookExposureDuPhoPatrick RohrLift